vercel-solutions/ecom-challenge/README.md

 ## Notes

-- All requests have a synthetic delay of ~ 1 second
+- All requests are mocked and have a synthetic delay of ~ 1 second

 ## Recommendations